Chak28/DataEngineering/Data Pipelining with Airflow/README.md

 ---
 * Note that you will need to have Airflow installed.
 To do so, run `pip install airflow`

-* To use postgres to store metadata from airflow jobs, edit airflow.cfg file under the AIRFLOW_HOME dir.
-Refer to https://gist.github.com/rosiehoyem/9e111067fe4373eb701daf9e7abcc423 for set up instructions

 * Run: `airflow webserver -p 8080`.
 Refer to https://airflow.apache.org/docs/stable/start.html for more details on how to get started,

 * Configure aws_credentials in Airflow using access and secret access keys. (under Airflow UI >> Admin >> Connections)